HGV Accident Compensation Claims

 Other causes of road traffic accident claims involving lorries include cases where drivers have failed to allow a safe breaking distance or the vehicle has been badly loaded.

-Claiming against the employer of a lorry driver
+Claiming against the lorry driver's employer

 As a general road user

 If you are a pedestrian or other road user, you may be able to make a claim against the employer of the lorry driver, due to the employer's vicarious liability.
-Your solicitor will be able to confirm the process, and will identify the Defendant in your case, after reviewing the facts.
+Your solicitor will be able to confirm the process, and will identify the defendant in your case, after reviewing the facts.

 As an employee